copp1723/onekeel_agent/docs/CONFIGURATION.md

 3. **Rotate API keys** periodically
 4. **Use environment-specific validation** to catch configuration issues early
 5. **Document all configuration changes** in your team's knowledge base
+6. **Use the type-safe configuration system** instead of accessing `process.env` directly
+7. **Add new configuration options** to the appropriate schema in `src/config/schema.ts`
+8. **Provide sensible defaults** for optional configuration values
+9. **Use refinement rules** for complex validation requirements
+10. **Keep configuration organized** by category (database, email, security, etc.)

 ## Troubleshooting Configuration Issues

+### Configuration Validation Errors

+If the application fails to start with configuration validation errors:

+1. Check the error message to identify which configuration values failed validation
+2. Verify that all required variables are set in your `.env` file
+3. Ensure that values have the correct format (e.g., valid URLs, email addresses, etc.)
+4. Check for type mismatches (e.g., string vs. number)

 ### Missing Environment Variables